What Are the Safest Types of Meat to Eat?

 When it comes to foodborne illnesses, some proteins are riskier than others.

 Ever since the news about the coronavirus infections at the Smithfield pork processing plant in South Dakota broke, people have been concerned about the safety of the meat they eat.
 The good news, says Donald Schaffner, PhD, a professor of food microbiology at the School of Environmental and Biological Sciences at Rutgers University, is that there is no evidence that you can contract COVID-19 from eating tainted food.

 Meat is as safe as it ever was—but that doesn’t exactly mean it’s risk-free.
 Salmonella, E. coli, and norovirus are just some of the foodborne illness–causing microorganisms found in all kinds of raw meat, from chicken to seafood.
 Raw or undercooked meat, poultry, and shellfish are among the most likely sources of food poisoning, according to the U.S. Centers for Disease Control and Prevention.
-If you’re nervous about grocery stores during COVID-19, find out some places to buy meat that aren’t supermarkets.

 The food (contamination) chain

 Meat can become tainted at any point in the supply chain.
 Some pathogens, such as E. coli and Salmonella, are naturally found in the digestive tracts of many of the animals we consume.
 “Contamination can happen anywhere along the process from processing and packaging to cooking,” says Gary Acuff, a retired professor of food microbiology at Texas A&M University who now runs his own consulting business.
 “Typically, if animals are healthy, they don’t have bacteria in their muscle tissue, but contaminated surfaces can spread bacteria around.”
 That can happen at the butcher’s, in the store, or in your own home.